developit/chime/public/api.md

 - Accept: application/json
 - Authorization: Bearer [access_token] *Optional*

-Returns the specified post, with the first 20 associated comments.
-Comments can be paged through using the ?offset= parameter.
-For example, ?offset=20 and so forth.
+Returns the specified post, with the first 20 associated comments in chronological order.
+Comments can be paged through using the ?after_id=[id] parameter where the id provided is the highest id returned in the previous response.

 ### Create New Post <span class="level two"></span>